misbah41/App-Sports/README.md

  In This Website Used React Router And Bootstrap 4

+if your need this Api Please go to the url (https://www.thesportsdb.com/api.php).
+#live site link her
-if your need this Api Please go to the url (https://www.thesportsdb.com/api.php). if you want live Preview This Site please Follow or click this url (https://sport-prmier-leagues.netlify.app/).
+if you want to see the live Preview This Site please Follow or click this url(https://sport-prmier-leagues.netlify.app/).

 # Thanks Every Body